How to File Emergency Tree Removal Insurance Claim and Storm Damage?

 What Types Of Coverage Apply For Tree Damage To A Property?

 Two of the most common coverage types in a property insurance policy are Coverage A and Coverage B. Coverage A typically covers the home or the main dwelling/structure.
-Typically, there is no limit for tree removal other than the limit of the policy.
 Coverage B typically covers other structures such as fences, sheds, etc. Coverage B is usually limited to a percentage of Coverage A to both remove the fallen tree AND repair or replace the structure.
-For example, if a tree falls onto a detached garage and Coverage A is $100,000 and Coverage B is 10% of Coverage A, the insurance company would pay $10,000 to both remove the tree and repair the garage.
-Any cost over $10,000, the homeowner would be responsible for.
 Coverage A and B should not be confused with debris hauling, which is the removal of the debris from the premises.
 Most policies limit debris hauling to either $500 or $1,000.
 Debris hauling is different than the actual cost of lifting or removing the tree from the structure.
 Other tree removal may be covered if it is required to provide a safe work zone per OSHA or for ingress and egress to the fallen tree.

 Do Homeowners Need To Get “pre-approval” Or Permission Before Removing A Tree From A Home Or Structure?

 No. A policy holder actually has a duty to prevent further damage and mitigate loss as soon as possible.
-Removing a fallen and/or damaged tree from a home of structure is considered mitigation, not repair work.
-Trees that fall onto homes or structures weigh thousands of pounds and are usually in precarious situations where the tree could shift or move is not stabilized as soon as possible.
+Trees that fall onto homes or structures weigh thousands of pounds and are usually in precarious situations where the tree could shift or move if not stabilized as soon as possible.
+Further damage may even occur to the home if the roof or damage is not repaired as soon as possible, which cannot happen until the tree is safely removed.
 Homeowners do not need to obtain permission from their insurance company before hiring an emergency response tree crew.

 Do Homeowners Need To Obtain Multiple Estimates Before Hiring A Tree Service To Respond To A Tree Emergency?